 Louisiana penalties for drug crimes are serious.

-- Marijuana possession: People convicted for second offense marijuana possession will face a felony conviction, regardless of the time between charges.
+Marijuana possession: People convicted for third offense marijuana possession will face a felony conviction, regardless of the time between charges.

-First offense: misdemeanor conviction, up to six months in jail
+Second offense: up to $1000 fine and/or six months in jail

-Second offense: felony conviction, up to five years in jail
+Third offense: felony conviction, up to two years in jail

-Third offense: felony conviction, up to twenty years in jail
+Fourth offense: felony conviction, up to eight years in jail.

-First offense (ecstasy): five year minimum mandatory sentence, thirty year maximum
+First offense (heroin): five year minimum mandatory sentence, forty year maximum

 In my experience, chemical dependency is one of the leading causes of crime in the St. Tammany Parish and surrounding Parishes.
 If you committed a crime because of your addiction or reliance on illegal drugs, there are often alternatives to prison.
 I can help you get probation in many instances based on successful completion of a chemical dependency program.